 I know we live in the Pinterest world, where all the pretty desserts abound, but sometimes they don’t turn out as you want, especially when it is your first time making the recipe.

-When you are grabbing the ingredients, make sure you’re getting the right thing and double checking how much of each ingredient to use.
+When you are grabbing the ingredients, make sure you’re getting the right ones and double-check how much of each to use.

 Sometimes, when you’re moving too fast, you can make a small mistake that can have a big effect on the outcome of the dessert.